-The following show an example program of study for M.S. students in the proposed degree.
+The following show an example program of study for Ph.D. students in the proposed degrees.
 Only academic courses are listed.
-Graduate students will fulfill appropriate requirements for total credit hours each term they are enrolled at the university, as well as general requirements for total credit hours and hours of graduate-only or doctoral-level courses.
+Graduate students will fulfill appropriate Graduate School requirements for total credit hours each term they are enrolled at the university, as well as general requirements for total credit hours and hours of graduate-only or doctoral-level courses.
 Research, thesis, and dissertation hours will be taken within the home department of the student's major professor.